Drake-Nguyen/UnityRacingGame/README.md

 If you have Unity and would like to take a look at the files and edit it, then this is the latest version of the race (Just extract the folder, and add the folder to unity hub):

 https://drive.google.com/file/d/1JGScyH-kJrsUL6iK6z1Yy4h_yNPCSXWR/view?usp=sharing

+Want to check if you downloaded the right version?
+Here is a hash of the project folders, this hash value is for all the files within the folder AFTER EXTRACTING THE .ZIP

+The hash is the path with all the files, for example in linux, inside of ProjectRaceLinuxV#.

+This is the hash for the Linux Version:
+ > 5d5968e63764667c4b722a39d2f3032b